4 Billboard Analysis

 4.15 Review of what we’ve learned

-We introduced a number of new functions in this lesson, most of them from the dplyr package.
+We introduced a number of new functions in this lesson, most of them from tidyverse’s dplyr package.
 Mostly we filtered and summarized our data.
 Here are the functions we introduced in this chapter, many with links to documentation:

 • filter() returns only rows that meet logical criteria you specify.

 • summarize() builds a summary table about your data.
 You can count rows n() or do math on numerical values, like mean().
+In the next chapter we will summarize with math functions.

 • group_by() is often used with summarize() to put data into groups before building a summary table based on the groups.